MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 **Manage driver IRP pending state**

-The driver should mark the IRP pending before it saves the IRP and should include both the call to [**IoMarkIrpPending**](https://msdn.microsoft.com/library/windows/hardware/ff549422) and the assignment in an interlocked sequence.
+The driver should mark the IRP pending before it saves the IRP, and should include both the call to [**IoMarkIrpPending**](https://msdn.microsoft.com/library/windows/hardware/ff549422) and the assignment in an interlocked sequence.
 For more information, see [Failure to Check a Driver's State](https://msdn.microsoft.com/library/windows/hardware/ff545672).

 **Handle IRP cancellation operations properly**